 Maintenance of hummer feeders will take some care and cleaning.

-warm water and vinegar, or warm water with a drop of bleach and a couple of drops of dish detergent.
+Use warm water and vinegar, or warm water with a drop of bleach and a couple of drops of dish detergent.

 Take note that detergent and soaps may interfere with some vacuum type feeders.

-I have also heard of people putting uncooked rice with water in the feeder and shaking vigorously to clean out any mold that may have grown
+I have also heard of people putting uncooked rice with water in the feeder and shaking vigorously to clean out any mold that may have grown in the feeder.

 Whatever solution is used great care should be taken to thoroughly rinse it out.